Toco toucan beak: Outer beak properties

-Inner Beak Properties
+Inner beak properties

-For the internal foam part of the toucan beak, which is composed of trabeculae, the Young’s Modulus was found to be 12.7 GPa, which is higher than that of the outer shell.
+For the internal foam part of the toucan beak, which is composed of trabeculae, the Young's Modulus was found to be 12.7 GPa, which is higher than that of the outer shell.
 This difference is due to the calcium content being higher in the foam than that in the keratin shell.
 The relative density of the foam was found to be 0.09.
-[6] Tests were conducted to determine the hardness values of the trabecula.
+Tests were conducted to determine the hardness values of the trabecula.
 The Microhardness value was found to be 0.28 ± 0.03 GPa, and the nano-hardness value was found to be 0.55 ± 0.12 GPa.
 For the foam of the beak, the crushing stress increased with its density.
 The mean value found for crushing stress is 0.17 MPa.

-Functions of the Toucan Beak
+Functions

 The toucan beak serves several functional roles for the toucan such as acting as a thermal regulator for heat exchange, a tool in feeding, and a method of defense.
-The toucan has an extreme beak size, with the beak accounting for approximately forty percent of the bird’s total body surface area.
+The toucan has an extreme beak size, with the beak accounting for approximately forty percent of the bird's total body surface area.
 When compared to other birds, it is noted that the toucan is exposed to some of the warmest monthly temperatures and has the longest beak length.
 Geographic and temperature variation in beak size has been presumed to relate to resource exploitation and reproduction.
 Many early researchers assumed to associate beak size with sex-specific traits such as mate selection or vocalization.
 However, more recently the beak has more closely been linked to its role in physiological homeostasis.